anthonychavis/chore-door/README.md

 I am grateful to have had a [friend](https://github.com/jnoreiga) challenge me to better randomize which image appears behind each door.
 My attempt at this was quite messy.
 Luckily he showed a simple way of achieving this via his contribution to the project.

-I need more practice thinking through my functions when creating them.
-Noticing the progress I have made is one of the biggest motivators to keep pushing forward in this journey.
-Something I look forward to learning is how JavaScript can improve accessibility and the user experience.

 ## Technologies

 -   JavaScript